 Chapanis came up with a simple yet brilliant solution to change the shape of the levers, that resemble with the equipment they were linked to.
 A small rubber wheel attached to the landing gear switch and small flap on the flap controls.
 Now it was easier for the pilots to make the call under pressure.
 Suddenly, accidents disappeared overnight.

-The same thing can be seen in our daily life too.
+The same thing can be seen in our daily life.
 More often, it’s people who get blamed for the problem, instead of the problem itself.
-A common way to handle this sort of situation is – identify the person who made the mistake, discipline or get rid of that person, problem solved.
+A common way of handling this sort of situation is – identify the person who made the mistake, discipline or get rid of that person, problem solved.

 We live in a complex world.
 Design alone is not a solution to all the problems.
 But to every problem, there is a simple solution.
 A good design is not a decoration.
-A good design is problem-solving.
+A good design is a problem-solving design.